-About DUI Court Appearances
+About DUI Court Appearance

-The first of your DUI court appearances may come the morning after your arrest if you are held in jail overnight.
+The first of your DUI court appearance may come the morning after your arrest if you are held in jail overnight.
 In other cases, it may be your arraignment after a police officer released you after your arrest.
 The arraignment could be the next day.
 It could be months later.
 It is possible that the first time you have to appear in court is to answer to a felony summons after an indictment.

 Each state, county, city and court have their own procedures for DUI initial appearances.
 For specific information about what to expect the first time you go to DUI court, review your state, city, or county of your DUI arrest.

 As a general starting point, initial appearances designed to inform you of how serious the charges are.
 In every state in the U.S., an impaired driving charge is serious, and in the vast majority, even a first offense is a crime with potential or mandatory jail time.

 As a rule of thumb, take the initial appearance very seriously.
 If at all possible, make sure that you have an attorney representing you.
 Some prosecutor's offices offer the best plea bargains during the first court date.
 It is essential to have an attorney so you can get the best deal possible on the table and properly evaluate the deal.